 Our funding priorities are focused on projects and organizations that support the following:

 - Basic human services for those considered most at-risk

-- Opportunities for collaborative efforts, or that leverage matching dollars
+- Opportunities for collaborative efforts

 - Services to at-risk or under-served children, families or the elderly, with emphasis on low/moderate income levels